 4. A tendency toward compulsive behavior.

-5. Adult Child of Alcoholics have abandonment fears.
+5. Adult Children of Alcoholics have abandonment fears.

 This likely stems from the unpredictable nature of an ACOA’s upbringing.
 A child of an alcoholic rarely knows what’s coming next — it could be a hug or a slap.
 They tend to believe that any relationship, no matter how bad or abusive, is better than none at all.
 As a result, they often do anything to hang on to current relationships.